thomasdefise/OSCP_Resources/Enumeration/Windows101.md

     - *Transitivity*: Transitive
     - *Direction*: Can be either 1-way or 2-way

+###### *If you don't know, now you know: [Directory Partitions](https://docs.microsoft.com/en-us/windows/win32/ad/naming-contexts-and-partitions)*

+Each domain controller in a domain forest controlled by Active Directory Domain Services includes directory partitions.

+A directory partition is a contiguous portion of the overall directory that has independent replication scope and scheduling data.

+By default, the Active Directory Domain Service for an enterprise contains the following partitions:

+- **Schema Partition**: The schema partition contains the classSchema and attributeSchema objects that define the types of objects that can exist in the forest.
+Every domain controller in the forest has a replica of the same schema partition.

+- **Configuration Partition**: The configuration partition contains replication topology and other configuration data that must be replicated throughout the forest.
+Every domain controller in the forest has a replica of the same configuration partition.
+*Within this partition, we can get all domains information of the forest*

+- **Domain Partition**: The domain partition contains the directory objects, such as users and computers, associated with the local domain.
+A domain can have multiple domain controllers and a forest can have multiple domains.
+Each domain controller stores a full replica of the domain partition for its local domain, but does not store replicas of the domain partitions for other domains.

 #### ASREPRoast

 ASREPRoast takes advantages of users without Kerberos pre-authentication required attribute (DONT_REQ_PREAUTH).